gema-arta/heiwa/docs/poc/4-Final_System.md

 # Cleaning leftover files.
 rm -rfv /tmp/*

-# The clang0 and clang1 toolchains is still partially installed and not needed anymore.
+# The clang0 and clang1 toolchains are still partially installed and not needed anymore.
 # Now safe to remove "/clang0-tools" and "/clang1-tools" directories as they're not required anymore.
 rm -rf /clang{0,1}-tools
 ```